 Back to top

-These field trips allow students to visit several sites in western Japan.
+They allow students to visit several sites in western Japan.
 In Japan there are eleven World Cultural Heritage properties.
 Seven are in western Japan.

 In recent years, some of the field trips have taken students to visit these UNESCO World Cultural Heritage places such as Mt.
 Koya, Ise, Hiroshima, Itsukushima, etc. Mt.
 Koya is one of Japanese most important Buddhist sites.
-Where possible, Japan studies courses include one day field trips to relevant sites including other World cultural Heritage places such as Kyoto and Nara, ancient capitals in Japan.

 Students will be able to visit all eleven sites by themselves with very modest cost because Kobe is the center of western Japan.